If you're an older adult struggling to get a good night's sleep, read How to Sleep Well as You Age

 Sleep-promoting comeback: I don’t know what will happen tonight.
 Maybe I’ll get to sleep quickly if I use the strategies I’ve learned.

-If you're easily wound and unable to let go of stress at the end of the day, you may benefit from relaxation techniques that take advantage of the body’s natural relaxation response, a state of restfulness that is the opposite of the stress response.
-Not only do relaxation techniques help you quiet your mind and relieve tension in the body, but they also help you fall asleep faster and get back to sleep more quickly if you awaken in the middle of the night.
+Relaxation techniques such as deep breathing, meditation, yoga, and tai chi can help quiet your mind and relieve tension.
+They can also help you fall asleep faster and get back to sleep more quickly if you awaken in the middle of the night.
 And all without the side effects of sleep medication!

 Relaxation techniques that can help you sleep

 - Abdominal breathing.
 Most of us don’t breathe as deeply as we should.
-When we breathe deeply and fully, involving not only the chest, but also the belly, lower back, and ribcage, it can actually help our parasympathetic nervous system, which controls relaxation.
-Close your eyes and try taking deep, slow breaths, making each breath even deeper than the last.
+When we breathe deeply and fully, involving not only the chest, but also the belly, lower back, and ribcage, it can help relaxation.
+Close your eyes and take deep, slow breaths, making each breath even deeper than the last.
 Breathe in through your nose and out through your mouth.
-You can try making each exhale a little longer than each inhale.

 - Progressive muscle relaxation.
 Lie down or make yourself comfortable.
 Starting with your feet, tense the muscles as tightly as you can.
 Hold for a count of 10, and then relax.
 Continue to do this for every muscle group in your body, working your way up from your feet to the top of your head.